Table of Contents Show

 Time is of the essence of New Developments.Time is of the essence of New Developments.

 Buyers face some difficulties with this when it comes to new constructions.
 (Buildings that have yet to finish construction or are not approved yet for occupancy).
-So long as a Temporary Certificate of Occupancy has been issued; an offering plan declared effective, a sponsor can issue a “time is of the essence” notice.
+However, so long as a Temporary Certificate of Occupancy has been issued, an offering plan declared effective; a sponsor can issue a “time is of the essence” notice.

-The problem this presents for buyers is that they can be given the notice out of the blue often after they’ve signed the contract months or even years before.
-Depending on how your attorney has negotiated the deal; you may have the right to adjourn for ten to fifteen days.
-A buyer should be ready to close at any time once the building has completed construction; they have received a Temporary Certificate of Occupancy.
+The problem this presents for buyers is that they can often be given the notice out of the blue after signing the contract months or even years before.
+Depending on how your attorney has negotiated the deal, you may have the right to adjourn for ten to fifteen days.
+A buyer should be ready to close once the building has completed construction; they have received a Temporary Certificate of Occupancy.
 They have had the offering plan declared effective.
-The sponsor can then send a ”time is of the essence notice” with as little as 30 days to spare.
+The sponsor can then send a” time is of the essence notice” with as little as 30 days to spare.

 In general, a “time is of the essence” clause is more beneficial for the seller than the buyer as they have the assurance that there will be no delay.
-But it can also cause problems for sellers as the contract may require that they have a certificate of occupancy, or have made certain repairs before the sale can take place.
-If they cannot close on the “time is of the essence” closing date; they can be deemed in default and liable for damages.
+But it can also cause problems for sellers as the contract may require that they have a certificate of occupancy or have made certain repairs before the sale can occur.
+If they cannot close on the “time is of the essence” closing date, they can be deemed default and liable for damages.
 As such, it’s better to hold off on including the clause unless as a last resort.